West Country English

-West Country English is a group of English language varieties and accents used by much of the native population of South West England, the area sometimes popularly known as the West Country.
+West Country English is a group of English language varieties and accents used by much of the native population of the West Country, an area found in the southwest of England.

-The West Country is often defined as encompassing the counties of Cornwall, Devon, Dorset, Somerset, Wiltshire, the City of Bristol, and Gloucestershire.
-However, the northern and eastern boundaries of the area are hard to define.
-In the adjacent counties of Herefordshire, Worcestershire, Hampshire, Berkshire and Oxfordshire it is possible to encounter similar accents and, indeed, much the same distinct dialect but with some similarities to others in neighbouring regions.
-Although natives of such locations, especially in rural parts, can still have West Country influences in their speech, the increased mobility and urbanisation of the population has meant that in the more populous of those counties the dialect itself, as opposed to various local accents, is becoming increasingly rare.
+The West Country is often defined as encompassing the official region of South West England: Cornwall, Devon, Dorset, Somerset, Wiltshire, Bristol and Gloucestershire.
+However, the exact northern and eastern boundaries of the area are hard to define.
+In the adjacent counties of Herefordshire, Worcestershire, Hampshire, Berkshire and Oxfordshire, it is possible to encounter similar accents and indeed, much the same distinct dialect, albeit with some similarities to others in neighbouring regions.
+Although natives of all these locations, especially in rural parts, often still have West Country influences in their speech, their increased mobility and urbanisation has meant that in the more populous of these counties the dialect itself, as opposed to the people's various local accents, is becoming increasingly rare.

 Academically the regional variations are considered to be dialectal forms.
 The Survey of English Dialects captured manners of speech across the South West region that were just as different from Standard English as any from the far North of England.
 There is some influence from the Welsh and Cornish languages depending on the specific location.

-In literature, film and TV
+In literature, film and television

-In literary contexts, most of the usage has been in either poetry or dialogue, to add "local colour".
-It has rarely been used for serious prose in recent times, but was used much more extensively up until the 19th century.
-West Country dialects are commonly represented as "Mummerset", a kind of catchall southern rural accent invented for broadcasting.
+In literary contexts, most of the usage has been in either poetry or dialogue, to add local colour.
+It has rarely been used for serious prose in recent times but was used much more extensively until the 19th century.
+West Country dialects are commonly represented as "Mummerset", a kind of catch-all southern rural accent invented for broadcasting.